cloudogu/lop-idp/docs/operations/operations_en.md

 - Component Operator `k8s-component-operator` including the associated CRDs
 - Auth-Registration-CRD `k8s-auth-registration-lib`

+The `k8s-auth-registration-operator` itself is deployed together with `lop-idp` as a sub-chart.
+Only the corresponding CRD must be installed separately in advance.

 https://github.com/cloudogu/ecosystem-core/blob/develop/docs/operations/configuration_de.md#komponenten-components

 All references to values in the `values.yaml` file refer to populating the `spec.valuesYamlOverwrite` field in the component CR with the corresponding changes, for example: